-A reminder will be sent home with the child and/or a contact will be made with the parent/guardian when a negative balance is reached.
+3. A reminder will be sent home with the child and/or an email from the Principal’s office will be sent to the parent/guardian when a child reaches $6.00.

-When a student account has reached a negative balance of $15.00, the student will need to bring a sack lunch or the student will only be allowed to eat a peanut butter sandwich and milk until the balance is paid.
-Students will be charged for this alternate meal.
+7. When a student account reaches a negative balance of $15.00 per student, the student will need to bring a sack lunch or the student will be served and charged for an alternate lunch, (entrée, veg. & milk) or alternate breakfast, (cereal & milk).
+A student may purchase milk if bringing a sack lunch.

 Iowa Nondiscrimination Statement